Québec’s enviable record

 While all electricity generation creates GHG emissions, whether directly or indirectly, hydropower ranks as one of the lowest-emission generating options per kilowatthour produced.
 A hydropower plant with a reservoir in a northern area emits 10 grams of carbon dioxide (CO2) per kilowatthour produced, the same quantity as wind power.
 Solar power, generated via photovoltaic panels, emits four times more GHGs, and a coal-fired power plant produces 100 times more GHG emissions than a hydropower plant

-Because about 98% of its power is generated by renewables (counting all producers), Québec’s GHG emissions were in 2011 the lowest in Canada, at 10 metric tons per capita.
+Because more than 99% of its power is generated by renewables (counting all producers), Québec’s GHG emissions were in 2011 the lowest in Canada, at 10 metric tons per capita.

 The electricity sector accounted for less than 1 % of Québec’s GHG emissions in 2011, compared with 45% (36 Mt) for the transportation sector.
 Hydroelectricity generated in Quebec in 2011 accounted for 51% of all hydroelectricity generated in Canada, and 32% of the total electricity generated overall; however, it represented less than 1 % of the GHG emissions from Canadian electric utilities.